meza main logo 768x795

 Root Canal Therapy

 When issues arise with a tooth, we want to do everything possible to save it.
-In some cases, the damage or decay is so extensive the tooth may need to be removed.
-A tooth can usually be removed in one piece but if severely decayed or impacted Dr. Meza may cut the tooth into smaller sections to make removal easier.
-Patients will be informed on aftercare instructions.
-If an extraction becomes necessary, options for tooth replacement may be discussed.
+In some cases, the damage or decay is so extensive that the tooth may need to be removed.
+A tooth can usually be removed in one piece, but if severely decayed or impacted, Dr. Meza may cut the tooth into smaller sections to make removal easier.
+Patients will be informed of aftercare instructions.
+If a tooth extraction becomes necessary, we’ll walk you through your tooth replacement options to restore function, protect your bite, and maintain your smile.

 Oral Cancer Screening